jecjung520/Algorithm/Coding Patterns/Dynamic Programming/Problem 1. Count of Subset Sum - Hard/README.md

 **Space Complexity**: O(N*S)

 ## Solution 3 - Bottom Up DP
-For every possible sum 'S', either exclude number or include number if the value is not more than 'S'.
-If either of the condition is true, the desired subset can be found. <br />
+First, exclude the number.
+Count all subsets without given number up to the given sum.
+Then, include the number if its value is not more than S. <br />
 [Hash Table](https://github.com/jecjung520/Algorithm/blob/main/Two%20Pointers/Pair%20with%20Target%20Sum%20-%20Easy/targetSum2.cc)

 **Time Complexity**: O(N*S) - N: number of items, S: desired sum <br />